 There are more than 4 million PPP loans that have already been forgiven, and to whom the portal did nothing to help.
-So, why did the SBA choose to launch the portal now and not before, to help more PPP recipients before they began repaying the loans that haven’t already been forgiven.
+So, why did the SBA choose to launch the portal now and not sooner?
+It was to help more PPP recipients before they began repaying the loans that haven’t already been forgiven.

-This delay on the portal release is deliberate, and caused by the lack of resources to build a more complicated forgiveness portal from scratch.
-In the latest round of PPP, resources were destined to funneling many loans through lenders like community financial institutions.
+This delay on the portal release is deliberate and caused by the lack of resources to build a more complicated forgiveness portal from scratch.
+In the latest round of PPP, resources were destined to be funneled in the form of loans through lenders like community financial institutions.

 These institutions focus on helping under-served business owners access capital, which was a goal during the latest PPP round.